-Funds will not be transferred to the merchant until they finalize the transaction and capture the final amount.
-If you have reloads enabled, and your Venmo balance does not have enough funds to cover the total purchase, we will initiate the reloads at the time the merchant posts the final purchase amount.
-Once a merchant captures an authorization, you’ll see the purchase finalized in your transaction history in the Purchases tab in your Venmo app for the final amount.
-Please note that while most merchants will capture a transaction in 1-5 business days, the merchant may take up to 30 days to finalize the transaction.
+Funds will not be transferred to the online merchant until they finalize the transaction and capture the final amount.
+A merchant capture is the equivalent of finalizing a pending charge on a credit card statement - it causes funds to move from you to the merchant.
+Once a merchant captures an authorization, you’ll see the purchase finalized in your transaction history in the Purchases tab in your app for the final amount.

 Why was the final amount (capture) different than the initial authorization?

-Why is my balance less than expected before the payment is finalized?
+Why is my balance less than expected before the online payment is finalized?

 If you have access to a Venmo balance, here's what you can expect: